.github/workflows/ci.yml

 | Over-throttling all routes | Global CI test timeouts, inflated compute costs | Target only critical user journeys and third-party dependencies. |

-| Ignoring browser cache behavior | False positives on repeated pipeline runs | Inject cache-control: no-store headers or clear storage before each test. |
+| Ignoring browser cache behavior | False positives on repeated pipeline runs | Set Cache-Control: no-store headers in mock responses, or clear storage before each test. |

-| Failing to clear intercepts | State leakage between test cases | Use explicit cy.wait() or Playwright route.abort() cleanup patterns. |
+| Failing to clear intercepts | State leakage between test cases | Use cy.intercept() in beforeEach, or await context.unrouteAll() in Playwright afterEach. |

 Assuming setTimeout guarantees order |